 We pride ourselves on the wide network of services available to students, and ensure accessibility and inclusiveness for all so that students can receive the individual attention and support they need.
 The Student Services Team is made up of number of trained staff in various disciplines who encourage problem solving and conflict resolution through counselling, consultation and communication.
 They assist teachers in contributing to the welfare of each student, as well as parents and teachers, attuned to their individual needs.

-Members of this team include the School Nurse, School Psychologist, School Chaplain, Aboriginal and Islander Education Workers along with our Deputy Principals.
+Members of this team include the School Nurse, School Psychologists, School Chaplain, Aboriginal and Islander Education Officers and Student Support Officers along with our Deputy Principals.

 Pastoral Care